 Here’s why its crucial to know the liquidation value of your stock

-We don’t think many investors think about a company’s liquidation value.
-Unless they invest in distressed companies.
-But we think even ordinary retail investors need to know about this concept.
+A company’s liquidation value is something we don’t think many investors think about an ASX stock.
+Unless they invest in distressed companies, in which case they may only hear about it from the media.
+But we think even ordinary retail investors need to know about this concept even for companies in good times.
 And in this article, we outline why.

 What is liquidation value?